criteo/berilia/examples/s3-bucket.md

 	DataNode:           52.211.1.104:50075

 # Point the AWS cluster to the data/metadata in S3 cluster
-$ dev-cluster attach-bucket-aws berilla-dev-cluster-demo i-797c91f6
+$ dev-cluster attach-bucket-aws berilia-dev-cluster-demo i-797c91f6
 ...

 # Login and verify the data (notice it is pointing to S3 bucket).